pchagas72/Mangue-Baja-ECUs/README.md

 This firmware is outdated and will be revamped as soon as the current hardware issues are resolved.

+## How to use the OTA library

+After turning the esp32 chip on, you can connect to the "<BOARD_NAME> Mangue_Baja" network, and then the OTA interface will be found at 192.168.34.1:1880

+After using a browser to access it, you'll be able to send the compiled binary to the board

+Always remember to keep the OTA.h implementation on the new firmware so it's always accessible.

 ## MPU

 The Mapping and Positioning Unit (MPU), responsible for GPS location and LoRa